 The first stage of labor is more often called early labor or the latent phase of labor.
 This is often the most variable amount of time depending on when your uterus really kicks into gear.

-The second stage of labor would be “active” labor – and is most often defined at about 4-6 cm of cervical dilation.
+The second stage of labor would be “active” labor – and is most often defined to start at 6 cm of cervical dilation.
 At this point your release of oxytocin is causing frequent, productive contractions that are opening the cervix.

 The third stage of labor is the pushing phase, and as I said above averages about 2 hours for first time moms, and less in subsequent pregnancies.
 This stage ends with baby’s birth.